 Mike is a down to earth, outcome-focused and value-driven former public sector leader with a passion for facilitating and developing multi-agency/ professional partnerships that deliver.
 He is a former Executive Director of Public Health (NHS) and Director of Health Improvement (Local Government), and over has 30 years’ experience working within the NHS, Local Government and the Third Sector, the majority at a senior leadership level.
 With a professional background in health improvement, Mike has extensive experience of strategic place-based partnership working and system leadership, and has led and delivered numerous improvement strategies, change management, quality improvement and development programmes.

 Andrew is an experienced health consultant and Associate Director of Hygeian, who specialises in option appraisals, business cases and financial and performance improvement.
 He has worked in health care consultancy for over 20 years at Deloitte, PWC, Secta and Tribal.
 He provides expert consultancy support to providers and commissioners in strategic planning, financial management, project management, change management, stakeholder engagement and bid preparation.

-She leads Clinical and Organisational Change Programmes to implement Innovative Strategies.
+Rebecca leads Clinical and Organisational Change Programmes to implement Innovative Strategies.
 These include the integration of Acute Services, Chronic Disease Management Models, Primary Care, Mental Health, Children’s Services, ICT Redesign Programmes, Local Health Community Resilience Planning, Performance and Commissioning Services.
 An emphasis on 7-day service delivery and working to achieve a 2020 paperless NHS.
 Her focus is on integrating people, process and technology to deliver high quality care.
 Specialties: Leadership, Change & Transformation, Service Improvement, Performance Management, Clinical Reprovision of Services and Management Consultancy.